If Jesus Didn’t Rise

 2. IF JESUS DIDN’T RISE, THEN WE WON’T RISE EITHER

-So far this post has all been phrased in the negative.
+So far this post is phrased in the negative.
 So let’s give it something positive to finish.

 IF JESUS DID RISE, THAT’S GOD’S ‘YES’ TO CREATION

-C.S.Lewis (who wrote Narnia) became a Christian later in life and explains that Jesus rising from the dead affirms the value of the physical:
+C.S.Lewis (who wrote Narnia) became a Christian later in life.
+He explains that Jesus rising from the dead affirms the value of the physical: